Last updated on October 13th, 2025 at 10:21 pm

 But as leadership goes, you shouldn’t include your vision in this protection.

-When you share your vision, and show your people how they can help you achieve it, you really skyrocket your leadership and change management success.
+When you share your vision, and show your people how they can help you achieve it, you really skyrocket your employee engagement and change management success.

-Why is that?
+Why is this?
 Well, it is easier to give directions when the receivers of those directions have some indication of the destination.

 In too many “leadership” cases, we are so consumed by our own self-importance that we forget that we are only half of the equation.